yurukov/Preregister-for-Bulgarian-Elections/README.md

 Preregister-for-Bulgarian-Elections
 ===================================

 This is a website that allows people to register for updates for the Bulgarian elections, group and organize for initiating new voting sections outside of Bulgaria.
+You can view it on http://vote.yurukov.net/.
 I am sharing it so that people can use it to quickly build Google forms based applications.
 A php script connects to the Google spreadsheet that collects the data from you form, geocodes it and saves it into a json format.
 The javascript website on the other hand loads the data and clusters it on a map.

 Here are some important things to be aware of:
 - this site is in Bulgarian and contains several pages - map, form and about page